heondo/didactic-telegram/README.md

 - Refix settings page and figure out the sign out button positioning
 - Add search bar to search (user notes, location, accupuncture point names)?
+- How to implement search algorithm because the data is a little spread out.
 - ~Figure out why loading large tab screens take so long and how to work around that (switch to swiper)~
 - ~Create information modal or drawer for each point (drawer instead)~
 - ~Add loading message for different redux states~